jamf/jamfStatus/README.md

 ## Change log

+2025-12-21: v2.5.0 - Add basic hardware, OS, and Object Info app useage collection.
+Data is sent anonymously to [TelemetryDeck](https:telemetrydeck.com) to aid in the development of the app.
+View 'About...' to opt out of sending the data.
+Add ability to view health-status for Jamf Cloud hosted instances.
+Fix an issue with token renewal.

 2023-12-06: v2.4.1 - Minor updates to the alerts display.

 2023-11-11: v2.4.0 - Fix issue with notifications not being displayed.
 Add ability to use API client.